Have you taken a good, hard look at the amount of men’s hair products that are on the shelves today?

-What is a Pomade?
+What Is a Pomade?

 Pomade is like a gel but is not a gel in that it does not harden or get flaky.
-You can think of it like a hair grease that doesn’t leave your hair greasy as long as you don’t overdo how much you put in your hair.
+You can think of it as a hair grease that doesn’t leave your hair greasy as long as you don’t overdo how much you put in your hair.
 Pomades can make your hair look beautifully shiny, too.

-Water-based pomades are water soluble.
+Water-based pomades are water-soluble.
 That means that these will wash out pretty quickly without much effort.

 Oil-based pomades are made from ingredients that are oil-based like petroleum, think Vaseline, or possibly lanolin.
-These pomades do not wash out very easily, and can sometimes cause a build up on your hair if you don’t wash them out thoroughly.
+These pomades do not wash out very easily, and can sometimes cause a build-up on your hair if you don’t wash them out thoroughly.